BehkoVasilev/BehkoVasilev/README.md

 ### I'm a realist, positive person and enthusiastic about learning new tehnologies and improve my skills.
 <br />

-- 🌱 I’m currently learning Python, HTML5, CSS, SQLite , MySQL
+- 🌱 I’m currently learning Python, HTML5, CSS, JavaScript, SQLite , MySQL

 - 👯 Мy hobbies are: I would say that I really enjoy being in the nature, playing basketball, trips with friends.